 hi

-Before joining PolyU Design, I was a Temporary Research Faculty in the Creative Communities research group at the University of Colorado Boulder and once a research intern in the Berkman Klein Center for Internet and Society at Harvard University.
-I earned my Ph.D. in Information Science from the University of Colorado Boulder, Master's degree in Design from Shanghai Jiao Tong University, and Bachelor's degree in Industrial Design from Zhejiang University.
+Before joining PolyU Design, I served as a Temporary Research Faculty in the Creative Communities research group at the University of Colorado Boulder, and I was also a research intern at the Berkman Klein Center for Internet and Society at Harvard University.
+I obtained my Ph.D. in Information Science from the University of Colorado Boulder, a Master's degree in Design from Shanghai Jiao Tong University, and a Bachelor's degree in Industrial Design from Zhejiang University.

 Selected Projects

-Exploring Computational Thinking with Physical Play Through Design [In Press]
+Exploring Computational Thinking with Physical Play Through Design [LINK]

 Junnan Yu, Ronni Hayden & Ricarose Roque